Porsche reveals revised logo ready for digital age

-Porsche on Thursday revealed a revised design for its iconic crest logo that will start appearing on the automaker’s vehicles starting in late 2023.
+(Motor Authority) — Porsche revealed a revised design on Thursday for its iconic crest logo that will start appearing on the automaker’s vehicles starting in late 2023.

 The basic design hasn’t changed but elements have been simplified to make 2D versions of the logo, such as those used in digital mediums, more closely match 3D versions, such as physical badges.